mousebird-consulting-inc/WhirlyGlobe/tutorial/ios/screen_labels.md

 Let's take a quick look at our project from before.
 There's a method in there called _addCountries_ that we'll be expanding.

 {% multiple_code %}
+  {% highlight swift %}
+private func addCountries() {
+    // handle this in another thread
+    let queue = DispatchQueue.global()
+    queue.async {
+        let allOutlines = Bundle.main.paths(forResourcesOfType: "geojson", inDirectory: nil) as!
+[String]

+        for outline in allOutlines {
+            if let jsonData = NSData(contentsOfFile: outline),
+                   let wgVecObj = MaplyVectorObject(fromGeoJSON: jsonData) {
+                // the admin tag from the country outline geojson has the country name ­ save if let attrs = wgVecObj.attributes,
+                       let vecName = attrs.objectForKey("ADMIN") as?
+NSObject {

+                    wgVecObj.userObject = vecName
+                }

+                // add the outline to our view let compObj = self.theViewC?.addVectors([wgVecObj], desc: self.vectorDict)

+                // If you ever intend to remove these, keep track of the MaplyComponentObjects above.
+            }
+        }
+    }
+}
+  {% endhighlight %}
+  {----}

   {% highlight objc %}
 - (void)addCountries
 {